Bobby Douglass

-Robert Gilchrist Douglass (born June 22, 1947) is a former American football quarterback in the National Football League (NFL) who played most of his career with the Chicago Bears, who drafted him in the second round of the 1969 NFL Draft.
+Robert Gilchrist Douglass (born June 22, 1947) is an American former professional football player who was a quarterback in the National Football League (NFL), primarily with the Chicago Bears.
+He played college football for the Kansas Jayhawks before being selected by the Bears in the second round of the 1969 NFL/AFL draft.
 During his career, he also played for the San Diego Chargers, the New Orleans Saints, and the Green Bay Packers.
 Douglass retired after the 1978 season, after playing 10 seasons in the NFL.

+Early life

+Douglass was raised in El Dorado, Kansas, where his father was a football coach.

+College career

-Douglass was raised in El Dorado, Kansas, where his father was a football coach and attended the University of Kansas.
-Douglass was a two-time All-Big Eight Conference (1967–68) selection and an All-American in 1968.
+Playing at the University of Kansas, Douglass was a two-time All-Big Eight Conference (1967–68) selection and an All-American in 1968.
 During his senior season, he directed the Jayhawks to a 9–2 record, a share of the Big Eight Conference title and a spot in the 1969 Orange Bowl.
 He passed for 1,316 yards and 12 touchdowns during his final year as a Jayhawk and finished seventh in the Heisman Trophy voting that season.